What Happens on Embarkation Day (What to Expect at the Cruise Port)

 The First Hours of the Cruise

-After the ship departs, the atmosphere onboard often becomes more festive.
+After the ship departs, the atmosphere onboard often becomes more relaxed and celebratory.

 Passengers gather on deck, enjoy the views as the ship leaves port, and begin settling into the rhythm of the cruise.